Lucaweihs/SEMID/cran-comments.md

 Old maintainer(s):
   Mathias Drton <md5@uw.edu>

 * I am a new maintainer of this package.
 Mathias Drton, the previous maintainer, is my advisor.

 Possibly mis-spelled words in DESCRIPTION:
   Draisma (14:49)
   Drton (13:58, 14:59)
   Foygel (13:65, 14:41)
   Identifiability (3:8)
-  Statist (14:21, 14:71)
   Sullivant (14:5)
   identifiability (12:41, 12:64)